rackerlabs/design-system/_component_design/tabset.md

 ### Pressed state

 To visually confirm to a user that a tab is selected, change the color of the tab text by a few shades.

+To visually reinforce tab selection, change the color of the tab text to the pressed state for the duration of the click.
+Change the tab text to the selected state after the user clicks the tab.

 {% endcolumn %}